zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	Warning: Permanently added '10.200.89.101' (ECDSA) to the list of known hosts.
 	THMSetup@10.200.89.101: Permission denied (publickey,keyboard-interactive).

-If you get this type of error, as indicated in the Discord channell, that problem can happen is if someone tampered with the admin SSH authorized_keys files on the host and deleted the existing keys.
-A network reset should resolve the issue
+If you get this type of error, as indicated in the Discord channell, the problem can happen is if someone tampered with the admin SSH authorized_keys files on the host and deleted the existing keys.
+A network reset should resolve the issue, so keep not of the steps you performed and the found credentials:

 ### References
 ### Hardening AD